 - You have never violated a visa related law of Canada or any other country

 - You have no criminal record, you are not being prosecuted for a crime and you have never committed any crime, such as reckless driving, driving under the influence of alcohol or drugs, theft, assault, abuse, identity fraud, trafficking in or illegal possession of drugs or other controlled substances

 - You are not associated with espionage, terrorism, a coup dʼétat, war crimes, human rights abuses, human trafficking, money laundering or being part of a group in which these activities take place or took place

 - In addition to yourself, all your family members also meet the above requirements of the eTA

-Do you meet the requirements of the eTA Canada?
+Do you not meet the requirements of the eTA Canada?

 Do you not meet the requirements of the eTA?
 Then you can apply for a visa.
 This is more expensive, complicated and time-consuming than applying for an eTA.
 Read more about the Canada visa application procedure.